o365soa/docs/O365 SOA PBI Dashboard User Guide.md

 **Notes:**
 * Do not change the Result field to Pass.
-* Do not add any columns between A-V, inclusive.
+* For engagements prior to October 2022, do not add any columns between A-V, inclusive.
 You may use columns W-Z for any usage you want, but no more, as column AA is used internally by the dashboard.
+(For engagements from October 2022 forward, you can insert columns as desired without impacting the dashboard.)

 To update the charts on the **Remediation Progress** tab in the Power BI dashboard, ensure that the RPS file that is being used to generate the content has been saved.
 Because the Power BI dashboard represents a static copy of the data, you will need to perform the following steps: